SongHaoru-max/Refined-TPP_Chat_Platform/README.md

 ---
 ## 🤝 Contributing

-We welcome contributions to the **Refined-TPP+** platform!
+We welcome contributions to the **Chat-RefinedTPP** platform!
 To maintain analytical rigor and system stability, please follow our structured collaboration workflow:

 ### Collaboration Channels
 * **Report Bugs**: Encountered an issue?
 Open a [**Bug Report**](https://github.com/SongHaoru-max/Refined-TPP_Chat_Platform/issues/new?template=bug_report.md).